Can a Type-2 Diabetes Mellitus drug be hope for Multiple System Atrophy?

 Published online: 22/6/20

 Multiple System Atrophy (MSA) is a fatal neurodegenerative disease with a mean survival of 10 years after symptom onset.
-The pathological characteristic of MSA are glial cytoplasmic inclusions (GCIs) in oligodendrocytes.
+The pathological characteristics of MSA are glial cytoplasmic inclusions (GCIs) in oligodendrocytes.
 There is an urgent need to further understand the pathophysiological mechanisms involved in MSA, and to find disease modifying treatments which slow disease progression.
 Pre-clinical research has suggested the presence of insulin resistance in the MSA brain and that a type 2 diabetes mellitus (T2DM) drug, exenatide, has the potential to be a disease modifying treatment for MSA.
 In this review, I discuss the pre-clinical evidence for this approach in MSA as well as propose possible outcome measures for use in any such MSA clinical trial.

 Multiple System Atrophy (MSA) is categorised as an atypical parkinsonian syndrome.
 It is a rare disease with an approximate prevalence of 5 per 100,000 people worldwide.1 Patients with MSA have an estimated median survival of 10 years after symptom onset.2,3 The clinical features of MSA include autonomic dysfunction, parkinsonism and cerebellar ataxia.
 There are two main types of MSA which are classified depending on the patients predominant motor features; MSA-P is a type of MSA where patients present with clinical signs of parkinsonism such as tremor and rigidity, and MSA-C is the MSA type where patients predominantly show features of cerebellar impairment for example, dysarthria and ataxia.4 The pathological hallmark of MSA is glial cytoplasmic inclusions (GCIs).
 These protein aggregates, which have been found in the brain oligodendrocytes, contain alpha-synuclein, hence MSA is additionally known as an alpha-synucleinopathy.
 GCIs have typically been found located in the areas where neurodegeneration most occurs in the MSA brain; namely the striatonigral and olivopontocerebellar systems.5